A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Discussion

 \item \textbf{Answer to RQ2:} Our modeling revealed a clear hierarchy of influence where systemic and institutional factors substantially overshadow individual characteristics.
 The school's average socioeconomic level was the single most important feature, aligning with research that posits the school's context is often more influential than individual attributes in explaining performance variance across a large system \citep{soares2005modelo}.

 \item \textbf{Answer to RQ3:} The primary insight for policymakers is that student performance is a systemic phenomenon.
-The model's reliance on features like the school’s socioeconomic level suggests that interventions aimed at the school level, such as policies that address socioeconomic disparities between schools, will likely yield the greatest impact on improving academic outcomes and fostering educational equity \citep{alves2013desigualdades}. \end{enumerate}
+The model's reliance on features such as the school’s socioeconomic level suggests that interventions at the school level, such as policies that address socioeconomic disparities between schools, will likely yield the greatest impact on improving academic outcomes and fostering educational equity \citep{alves2013desigualdades}. \end{enumerate}